Censorship in Belarus: Attacks on Wikipedians

 On 11 March 2022, GUBOPiK, the Belarusian Main Directorate for Combatting Organized Crime and Corruption, detained Wikipedia editor Mark Bernstein in Minsk.
 Pro-government Telegram channels published a video recording of Bernstein's detention and accused him of spreading fake "anti-Russian" information in relation to the 2022 Russian invasion of Ukraine on Wikipedia.

-On 7 April 2022, a local court in Brest sentenced active Wikipedia user Pavel Pernikaŭ to 2 years of prison for 3 edits in Wikipedia about censorship of Belarus and deaths during 2020 protests: 2 edits in Russian and 1 edit in Belarusian (Taraškievica).
+On 7 April 2022, a local court in Brest sentenced active Wikipedia user Pavel Pernikaŭ to two years of prison for three edits in Wikipedia about censorship of Belarus and deaths during the 2020 protests: two edits in Russian and one edit in Belarusian (Taraškievica).
 He was found guilty of "committing acts that discredit the Republic of Belarus" (article 369-1 of the Criminal Code of Belarus).

 Cyber-attacks

-DDoS cyberattacks were reported, in the run-up to the 2015 Presidential election, to the websites of the websites of BelaPAN news agency (Belapan.com and Naviny.by) and web portal Tut.by, after they published a critical article about students ordered to attend official events.
+DDoS cyberattacks were reported, in the run-up to the 2015 Presidential election, to the websites of BelaPAN news agency (Belapan.com and Naviny.by) and web portal Tut.by, after they published a critical article about students ordered to attend official events.
 The Belarusian Association of Journalists expressed concern.